• SongkeeperSongkeeper

 Song vs recording metadata

-Lyrics, songwriters, and publishing splits live on the song because they're the same regardless of which version is played.
-Production credits, master ownership, and audio files live on the recording version because they're specific to that recording.
-For composition metadata, see Song Metadata.
+Lyrics, songwriters, and publishing splits live on the song because they belong to the composition.
+Production credits, master ownership, and audio files live on the recording version because they are specific to one recording.
+For composition metadata, see song metadata.

 Primary Version